Photographs of the Menai Suspension Bridge spanning the Menai Strait

 it allowed 100-foot of clear space beneath, allowing tall sailing ships to navigate the seaway to pass safely underneath, whilst spanning the Menai Strait at it's narrowest point.

-If you like and/or are interested in any of my photographs and would like to see them at full size & resolution then please take a look at my portfolio on Fotolia by Adobe Stock by
+If you like and/or are interested in any of my photographs and would like to see them at full size & resolution then please take a look at my photography portfolio at Fotolia by